 Not all developers design for mobile

-A good web designer will design for both, but the sad fact still remains that not all web developers automatically create mobile-friendly websites, which is a big problem for your business.
+A good web designer will design for both, but the sad fact still remains that not all web developers automatically create mobile-first websites, which is a big problem for your business.

 Designing with mobile in mind means that developers will account for screen size differences as well as load times.
 Optimization looks at overall site design, page loading speed, and a general structure to ensure that your user’s experience is no different (or at least not distractingly so) than if they viewed your site on a desktop or laptop.